 - Will not reduce your systems’ reserve below your back-up reserve margin.
 Battery systems will typically regain full charge within less than 24 hours of being dispatched.

-- Austin Energy will not call events if a severe storm is forecast to ensure customers‘ battery storage systems can be utilized for backup power if needed.
+- Austin Energy will typically not call events if a severe storm is forecast to ensure customers‘ battery storage systems can be utilized for backup power if needed.

 Austin Energy itself does not send Power Partner event notifications, which are set by the battery manufacturer.
 Event notifications are displayed in your battery app both before and during events.